tapanchudasama/my-virtual-space/content/blog/my-two-weeks-vacation-in-manali.md

 Here, you can also do some adventure sports like Zipline or ride an ATV.
 Both costs around ₹500-1000.

 Enroute to Sissu, you get to see the amazing **Atal Tunnal**.
 The locals say that with this tunnel, approximately 70-80kms distance which previously took 5-6hrs to cross, now takes only 9.6kms and 15-20mins.
-Truly as they say it is called, it is an *engineering marvel*.
+Truly as they say it is called, it is an engineering marvel.

 ![atal-tunnel](../images/blog//atal-tunnel.jpg)

-- **Naggar village**
+- #### **Naggar village**

 This is located 40kms from Old Manali.
 The main attraction here are two things: a cafe that serves delicious local food thali which has red rice, siddu, a local dish of manali, ghee, makki ki roti, curd, jaggrey powder and pickle.
 Another is a zipline that is about 500mts long.